 SUPA wishes to enhance the training of our graduate students by contributing to bringing highly regarded international visitors to Scotland.
-We do this through our biannual Distinguished Visitor Program, to enhance the training of physics graduate students within SUPA and to enhance SUPA research.
+We do this through our Distinguished Visitor Program, to enhance the training of physics graduate students within SUPA and to enhance SUPA research.
 The scheme will fund visits to Scotland by renowned scientists from elsewhere in the world.

 The maximum amount of funding available per application is usually £3000.
 Funds will not normally be granted for visits that could reasonably be expected to be covered by departmental seminar budgets.